Today, a secure retirement is out of reach for thousands of Coloradans, especially those who work for small businesses.

 AARP Colorado is supporting legislation that would increase the number of working Coloradans enrolled in retirement plans by creating a retirement savings strategy through employers who currently do not offer a work-place retirement plan.

-The purpose of the Colorado Secure Savings Plan, is to help promote greater retirement savings for employees in a convenient, low-cost manner that allows workers to move their plan from job-to-job.
-The opportunity to join is voluntary in the form of an automatic enrollment via payroll deduction.
+The purpose of Colorado Secure Savings is to help promote greater retirement savings for employees in a convenient, low-cost manner that allows workers to move their account from job-to-job.
+The accounts are voluntary for employees, and it’s up to each worker to decide if he or she wants to participate through an automatic payroll deduction.

-This helps low-wage workers – often young people who don’t typically seek out financial planners, or work for companies that have a work-based retirement savings plans.
+This program would help low-wage workers – often young people who don’t typically seek out financial planners, or work for companies that do not have work-based retirement savings plans.

-AARP typically hears from older adults who have Social Security as their only income source and that does not provide enough money to live.
+AARP often hears from older adults who have Social Security as their only income source and that does not provide enough money to live on alone.
 Taxpayers will have to pay more in public assistance for older adults if something is not done now.

 Consider the following: